-*- coding: utf-8 -*-

 from . import basis as _b

-[docs]def liouville_representation(U: ndarray, basis: _b.Basis) -> ndarray: r""" Get the Liouville representaion of the unitary U with respect to the basis.
+[docs] def liouville_representation(U: ndarray, basis: _b.Basis) -> ndarray: r""" Get the Liouville representaion of the unitary U with respect to the basis.
 Parameters ---------- U: ndarray, shape (..., d, d) The unitary. basis: Basis, shape (d**2, d, d) The basis used for the representation, e.g. a Pauli basis.
-Returns ------- R: ndarray, shape (..., d**2, d**2) The Liouville representation of U. Notes ----- The Liouville representation of a unitary quantum operation :math:`\mathcal{U}:\rho\rightarrow U\rho U^\dagger` is given by .. math:: \mathcal{U}_{ij} = \mathrm{tr}(C_i U C_j U^\dagger) with :math:`C_i` elements of the basis spanning :math:`\mathbb{C}^{d\times d}` with :math:`d` the dimension of the Hilbert space. """ U = np.asanyarray(U) conjugated_basis = np.einsum('...ba,ibc,...cd->...iad', U.conj(), basis, U, optimize=['einsum_path', (1, 2), (0, 1)]) if basis.btype == 'GGM' and basis.d > 12: # Can do closed form expansion and overhead compensated return _b.ggm_expand(conjugated_basis, hermitian=basis.isherm) else: return _b.expand(conjugated_basis, basis, hermitian=basis.isherm)
+Returns ------- R: ndarray, shape (..., d**2, d**2) The Liouville representation of U. Notes ----- The Liouville representation of a unitary quantum operation :math:`\mathcal{U}:\rho\rightarrow U\rho U^\dagger` is given by .. math:: \mathcal{U}_{ij} = \mathrm{tr}(C_i U C_j U^\dagger) with :math:`C_i` elements of the basis spanning :math:`\mathbb{C}^{d\times d}` with :math:`d` the dimension of the Hilbert space. """ U = np.asanyarray(U) conjugated_basis = oe.contract('...ba,ibc,...cd->...iad', U.conj(), basis, U, optimize=[(0, 1), (0, 1)]) return basis.expand(conjugated_basis, hermitian=basis.isherm)

-[docs]def liouville_to_choi(superoperator: ndarray, basis: _b.Basis) -> ndarray: r"""Convert from Liouville to Choi matrix representation.
+[docs] def liouville_to_choi(superoperator: ndarray, basis: _b.Basis) -> ndarray: r"""Convert from Liouville to Choi matrix representation.
 Parameters ---------- superoperator: ndarray, shape (..., d**2, d**2) The Liouville representation of a superoperator. basis: Basis, shape (d**2, d, d) The operator basis defining the Liouville representation.
 Notes ----- The Choi matrix is given by .. math:: \mathrm{choi}(\mathcal{S}) &= (\mathbb{I}\otimes\mathcal{S}) (|\Omega\rangle\langle\Omega|) \\ &= \sum_{ij} E_{ij}\otimes\mathcal{S}(E_{ij}) \\ &= \sum_{ij}\mathcal{S}_{ij} C_j^T\otimes C_i where :math:`|\Omega\rangle` is a maximally entangled state, :math:`E_{ij} = |i\rangle\langle j|`, and :math:`C_i` are the basis elements that define the Liouville representation :math:`\mathcal{S}_{ij}` [Mer13]_.
 Returns ------- choi: ndarray, shape (..., d**2, d**2) The Choi matrix representation of the superoperator.
 References ---------- ..
 [Mer13] Merkel, S. T. et al. Self-consistent quantum process tomography.
 Physical Review A - Atomic, Molecular, and Optical Physics, 87, 062119 (2013). https://doi.org/10.1103/PhysRevA.87.062119 See Also -------- liouville_representation: Calculate Liouville representation of a unitary. liouville_is_CP: Test if a superoperator is completely positive (CP). liouville_is_cCP: Test if a superoperator is conditional CP. """ choi = np.einsum('...ij,jba,icd->...acbd', superoperator, basis, basis, optimize=['einsum_path', (0, 1), (0, 1)]).reshape(superoperator.shape) return choi

-[docs]def liouville_is_CP( superoperator: ndarray, basis: _b.Basis, return_eig: Optional[bool] = False, atol: Optional[float] = None ) -> Union[bool, Tuple[bool, Tuple[ndarray, ndarray]]]: r"""Test if a Liouville superoperator is completely positive (CP).
+[docs] def liouville_is_CP( superoperator: ndarray, basis: _b.Basis, return_eig: Optional[bool] = False, atol: Optional[float] = None ) -> Union[bool, Tuple[bool, Tuple[ndarray, ndarray]]]: r"""Test if a Liouville superoperator is completely positive (CP).
 Parameters ---------- superoperator: ndarray, shape (..., d**2, d**2) The superoperator in Liouville representation to be checked for CPness. basis: Basis, shape (d**2, d, d) The operator basis defining the Liouville representation. return_eig: bool, optional Return the tuple of eigenvalues and eigenvectors of the Choi matrix.
 The default is False. atol: float, optional Absolute tolerance for the complete positivity.
 Returns ------- CP: bool, (shape (...,)) The (array, if broadcasted) of bools indicating if superoperator is CP.
 (D, V): Tuple[ndarray, ndarray] The eigenvalues and eigenvectors of the Choi matrix (only if return_eig is True).
 Notes ----- A superoperator :math:`\mathcal{S}` is completely positive (CP) if and only if its Choi matrix representation is positive semidefinite: .. math:: \mathcal{S}\text{ is CP }\Leftrightarrow \mathrm{choi}(\mathcal{S})\geq 0.
 See Also -------- liouville_representation: Calculate Liouville representation of a unitary.
-Liouville_to_choi: Convert from Liouville to Choi matrix representation. liouville_is_cCP: Test if a superoperator is conditional CP. """ choi = liouville_to_choi(superoperator, basis) D, V = nla.eigh(choi) CP = (D >= -(atol or basis._atol)).all(axis=-1) if return_eig: return CP, (D, V) return CP
+Liouville_to_choi: Convert from Liouville to Choi matrix representation. liouville_is_cCP: Test if a superoperator is conditional CP. """ choi = liouville_to_choi(superoperator, basis) D, V = _robust_eigh(choi) CP = (D >= -(atol or basis._atol)).all(axis=-1) if return_eig: return CP, (D, V) return CP

-[docs]def liouville_is_cCP( superoperator: ndarray, basis: _b.Basis, return_eig: Optional[bool] = False, atol: Optional[float] = None ) -> Union[bool, Tuple[bool, Tuple[ndarray, ndarray]]]: r"""Test if a Liouville superoperator is conditional completely positive.
+[docs] def liouville_is_cCP( superoperator: ndarray, basis: _b.Basis, return_eig: Optional[bool] = False, atol: Optional[float] = None ) -> Union[bool, Tuple[bool, Tuple[ndarray, ndarray]]]: r"""Test if a Liouville superoperator is conditional completely positive.
 Parameters ---------- superoperator: ndarray, shape (..., d**2, d**2) The superoperator in Liouville representation to be checked for cCPness basis: Basis, shape (d**2, d, d) The operator basis defining the Liouville representation. return_eig: bool, optional Return the tuple of eigenvalues and eigenvectors of the Choi matrix projected on the complement of the maximally entangled state.
 The default is False. atol: float, optional Absolute tolerance for the complete positivity.
 Returns ------- cCP: bool, (shape (...,)) The (array, if broadcasted) of bools indicating if superoperator is cCP (D, V): Tuple[ndarray, ndarray] The eigenvalues and eigenvectors of the projected Choi matrix (only if return_eig is True).
 Notes ----- A superoperator :math:`\mathcal{S}` is conditional completely positive (cCP) if and only if its Choi matrix projected on the complement of the maximally entangled state is positive semidefinite: .. math:: \mathcal{S}\text{ is cCP }\Leftrightarrow Q\mathrm{choi}(\mathcal{S})Q\geq 0 with :math:`Q = \mathbb{I} - |\Omega\rangle\langle\Omega|`.
 See Also -------- liouville_representation: Calculate Liouville representation of a unitary.
-Liouville_to_choi: Convert from Liouville to Choi matrix representation. liouville_is_CP: Test if a superoperator is CP. """ d2 = superoperator.shape[-1] d = int(np.sqrt(d2)) # Maximally entangled state Omega = np.zeros(d2, dtype=float) Omega[::d+1] = 1/np.sqrt(d) Omega = np.multiply.outer(Omega, Omega) # Projector onto complement of Omega Q = np.eye(Omega.shape[-1]) - Omega choi = liouville_to_choi(superoperator, basis) D, V = nla.eigh(Q @ choi @ Q) cCP = (D >= -(atol or basis._atol)).all(axis=-1) if return_eig: return cCP, (D, V) return cCP
+Liouville_to_choi: Convert from Liouville to Choi matrix representation. liouville_is_CP: Test if a superoperator is CP. """ d2 = superoperator.shape[-1] d = int(np.sqrt(d2)) # Maximally entangled state Omega = np.zeros(d2, dtype=float) Omega[::d+1] = 1/np.sqrt(d) Omega = np.multiply.outer(Omega, Omega) # Projector onto complement of Omega Q = np.eye(Omega.shape[-1]) - Omega choi = liouville_to_choi(superoperator, basis) D, V = _robust_eigh(Q @ choi @ Q) cCP = (D >= -(atol or basis._atol)).all(axis=-1) if return_eig: return cCP, (D, V) return cCP